amyasnikov/validity/docs/entities/serializers.md

 ```

 ### YAML
 This method is used to work with already-prepared YAML or JSON data (don't forget that JSON is a subset of YAML).
-It suits well if you poll your devices via REST API or your vendor has its own tools for getting JSON-formatted config (e.g. `| display json` on Junos).
+It suits well if you poll your devices via REST API or your vendor has its own tools to get JSON-formatted config (e.g. `| display json` on Junos).

 ## Fields